 - Was it difficult to crack a Random Substitution cipher?
 Did it take longer than you thought? shorter?
 Why?
 Possible Response: Computational tools aid humans in the implementation of encryption, decryption, and cracking algorithms.
 In other words, using a computer changes the speed and complexity of the types of encryption we can do, but it also increases our ability to break or circumvent encryption.

 - Any encryption cipher is an algorithm for transforming plaintext into ciphertext.
 What about the other way around?
 Can you write out an algorithm for cracking a Ceasar cipher?
 What about a random substitution cipher?
-Possible Response: An algorithm for cracking a Caesar cipher is pretty easy - for each possible alphabetic shift, try it, see if the words come out as english.
+Possible Response: An algorithm for cracking a Caesar cipher is pretty easy - for each possible alphabetic shift, try it, determine if the words come out as english.
 An algorithm for cracking random substitution is trickier and more nunanced.
 There might not be a single great answer but through thinking about it you realize how tricky it is to codify human intelligence and intuition for doing something like frequency analysis into a process that a machine can follow.
 It probably requires some human intervention which is an interesting point to make.